Area-25/WebRover/FEATURE.md

 # 🚀 WebRover: Future Roadmap

 ## Vision
 WebRover aims to become the go-to library for generating high-quality, domain-specific datasets for deep learning and AI models.
-Our goal is to make dataset creation as simple and powerful as possible.
+Our goal is to make dataset creation as simple and powerful as possible at NO COST.

 ---